MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_08-Manage_Virtual_Machines.md

    > - If you receive a success message, you can proceed to the next task.If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-## Task 2: Manage compute and storage scaling for virtual machines
+## Task 2: Manage compute and storage  for virtual machines

 In this task, you will scale a virtual machine by adjusting its size to a different SKU.
 Azure provides flexibility in VM size selection so that you can adjust a VM for periods of time if it needs more (or less) compute and memory allocated.
 This concept is extended to disks, where you can modify the performance of the disk, or increase the allocated capacity.